-The nominee must be a member of ULA and have shown true dedication to the cause of ULA during the time of leadership.
+The nominee must have shown true dedication to the cause of ULA during the time of leadership.
 The contribution recognized may have happened continuously or over more than one time period.
 This can take the form of continuous leadership/contribution, a unique contribution to the association, or outstanding recognition.

 Legislative Award for Excellence in Political Affairs and Library Advocacy:

 The committee will select an individual or group who has demonstrated consistent dedication to being an advocate for libraries on the national, state or local political stage.

 The nominee need not work in a library or be a member of ULA but needs to have been politically active.
 Nomination for this award does not prohibit the awardee from being nominated for any other Utah Library Association award or merit.

 The nominee must have a proven history of leadership or legislative activism in politically supporting library advocacy and/or issues.
 He/she is one who, it is presumed, will continue such activism and/or advocacy on behalf of libraries and librarianship.

 The Outreach Award honors an individual or group who has made notable outreach efforts to expand library services or access to information to underrepresented populations.

 Nominees must be current ULA members or include at least one current ULA member if a group is nominated.